chaoran/node-finish/README.md

-# Finish.js
+# Finish
 ======

-Finish is a node utility module which provides a straight-forward syntax to express multiple asynchronous tasks with unified callback function.
+*Finish* is a high performance nodejs flow control utility that captures completion of multiple asynchronous calls with a single callback.

 ## Installation
 You can install using Node Package Manager (npm):